MelonLemon/NotesApp/README.md

 # NotesApp
-Basic Notes App with cardview and changing size/number cards within resizing This NotesApp based on design by Amal ["A simple and lightweight note app"](https://dribbble.com/shots/11875872-A-simple-and-lightweight-note-app/attachments/3501130?mode=media)
+Basic Notes App with cardview and changing size/number cards within resizing window.

+This NotesApp heavily based on design by Amal ["A simple and lightweight note app"](https://dribbble.com/shots/11875872-A-simple-and-lightweight-note-app/attachments/3501130?mode=media)
+I re-design it, couldn't contact to Amal, don't know if that can be problem.
+If it is, I can redesign app completely as the main focus here was to build App with cardview and changing size/number cards within resizing window.

 ![alt text](https://raw.githubusercontent.com/MelonLemon/NotesApp/master/ui/snapshots/snapShot1.PNG)
 ![alt text](https://raw.githubusercontent.com/MelonLemon/NotesApp/master/ui/snapshots/snapShot2.PNG)

-It's simple notes app.

 Display of note are made with QTableView.
 I made them as a Cardview with Delegate that draw rectangle, color and place text with date of the note.
 Display of notes are similar to flatlist.
 CardViewModel display only limit number of rows at once(I limit it to 5 rows section), than you scroll down/up it changes sections to show and update table.
 That gives effect of endless list.
 It also handles changes of columns number - notes in the row.